GalerkinToolkit/GalerkinToolkit.jl/docs/src/index.md

 Welcome to the documentation page of GalerkinToolkit!

 !!! note
-    Galerking is already useful in many situations, but keep it mind that it is under active development.
+    GalerkinToolkit is already useful in many situations, but keep it mind that it is under active development.
+!!! note
     This documentation page is under construction.

 ## Contents